On equivariant asymptotic dimension: Characterisations of equivariant asymptotic dimension

-(in the last inequality we use the fact that $\Phi(h,x)$ has at most $n+1$ points in its support) thus we can write:
+(in the last inequality we use the fact that $\Phi(gs^{-1},f_s(x))$ has at most $n+1$ points in its support) thus we can write:

-$(\ref{cond:almostEqasdim})\implies (\ref{cond:epsGMap})$ can be proved in the same way as $(\ref{cond:eqasdim})\implies (\ref{cond:epsGMap})$, but we cannot guarantee that simplex stabiliser is a pointwise stabiliser (unless the simplex is $0$-dimensional).
+$(\ref{cond:almostEqasdim})\implies (\ref{cond:epsGMap})$ can be proved in the same way as $(\ref{cond:eqasdim})\implies (\ref{cond:epsGMap})$, but we cannot guarantee that simplex stabiliser is a pointwise stabiliser.
 Simplex stabiliser permutes vertices of the simplex and the kernel of this action is the pointwise stabiliser.
 This kernel is a finite index subgroup of the stabiliser, hence -- if $\cF$ is virtually closed -- the stabiliser belongs to $\cF$. \end{proof}

-The above theorem is formulated for a particular definition of a homotopy action, but should hold for all similar definitions such as \cite[Definition 2.1]{CAT0}.